MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 Azure Synapse and Fabric support notebooks.
 Migrating a notebook from Azure Synapse to Fabric can be done in two different ways:

-* Option 1: you can export notebooks from Azure Synapse (ipynb) and import them d Fabric (manually).
+* Option 1: you can export notebooks from Azure Synapse (ipynb) and import them to Fabric (manually).
 * Option 2: you can use a script to export notebooks from Azure Synapse and import them to Fabric using the API.

 For notebook considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).